feedzai/pdb/README.md

 ## Compiling PDB

 In order to compile PDB you will need to had the jar's for OracleDB,SQLServer and DB2 to your local repository.
-See the following link for more info:
+See the following link for more information on how to do it:
 - http://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html

 ## Getting  started